monkstone/monkstone.github.com/_posts/2018-05-30-JRubyArt_on_the_pi.md

 export PATH="${PATH}:${GEM_PATH}/bin"
 ```

-Note this profile is not immediately available to your `shell` but you could `source ~/.profile` to make it so or re-boot.
+Note this profile is not immediately available to your `shell` but you could do `source ~/.profile` to make it so or re-boot.
-NB: be very careful here an invalid `.profile` may prevent you from logging into raspberrpi.
+NB: be very careful here an invalid `.profile` may prevent you from logging into raspberrypi.

 ### Installing JRubyArt

-Since we are on a very specific system we can all use the same configuration for JRubyArt, and this can be created before you download the JRubyArt gem (_if you have create a new user eg tux, replace pi with tux_).
+Since we are on a very specific system we can all use the same configuration for JRubyArt, and this can be created before you download the JRubyArt gem (_if you have created a new user eg tux, replace pi with tux_).
 You need to `mkdir ~/.jruby_art` and create `config.yml` there:-

 ```yaml
 ---